diegopacheco/github/pull_request_template.md

 [] Number of Stress Tests Added?
 [] Number of Chaos Tests Added?
-[] All Dashbaords, Alerts, Metrics and Centralized log updated and working?
+[] All Dashboards, Alerts, Metrics, and Centralized log updated and working?